Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Encountering a Wild Animal: Coming face-to-face with a dangerous animal and being unable to move.

-Conflict with a Loved One: Being unable to think clearly, respond, or defend oneself during a heated argument with a family member or partner.
+Conflict with a Loved One: Being unable to think clearly, respond, or defend yourself during a heated argument with a family member or partner.

 Receiving Bad News: Hearing devastating news and being unable to react or process the information, remaining silent and still.